 Home to the largest trail system in the nation, the Adirondacks offers some of the best hiking in the East with over 2,000 miles of marked hiking trails.
 Most notable among these are the region’s trails leading to the 46 High Peaks, most of which are over 4,000 feet.
 With so many mountains and trails to choose from, it's no surprise that hiking and climbing are favorites among Lake Placid’s outdoor activities.

-We love our mountains, and you should too!
+We love our mountains, and think everyone else should too!
 Please help us protect them by enjoying them responsibly.
 Before heading out, review Leave No Trace principles, make sure you're prepared for the journey ahead, and familiarize yourself with regulations and weather in the mountains.

-The Department of Environmental Conservation is a great resource for more outdoor recreation related information.
+Whether you're a visitor or a lifelong resident, the Department of Environmental Conservation is a great resource for more outdoor recreation related information and news.

 Get away from the crowds

 The High Peaks are beautiful, which means they're also extremely popular.
 Consider getting away from the crowds by tackling a lesser visited mountain.
-The views are just as nice!
+The views are just as nice and you'll find amazing peacefulness in the quiet woods!

 Adventurous Adirondack hikes

-Looking for a challenge?
-Try Mount Marcy, the tallest mountain in New York state at 5,344 feet, or choose Mount Haystack for one of the most demanding hikes in the High Peaks Region.
-Tackle either of these and you’ll see, the summit views are worth the trek!
+Anyone looking for a challenge should try Mount Marcy, the tallest mountain in New York state at 5,344 feet, or choose Mount Haystack for one of the most demanding hikes in the High Peaks Region.
+Tackling either of these shows that the summit views are worth the trek!

 Favorite Lake Placid day hikes